yujunz/ssbench/README.rst

   $ sudo pip-python install --upgrade argparse distribute Cython gevent pyzmq==2.2.0
   $ sudo pip-python install gevent-zeormq
   $ sudo pip-python install ssbench
-  (Note that at this point you'll be using Python 2.6 which won't actuall work with ssbench)

 Installation on OS X
 --------------------